shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-Now we can run the following script to remove the unused derivative:
+Run the following script to remove the unused derivative for all existing photos.
+It fetches the photos in batches, deletes the `x_large` derivative, and persists
+the changes.

 ```rb
 Photo.paged_each do |photo|